 Or visit our directory to find your nearest inclusive sports club.

 It is important that everyone over the age of 14 who is on their doctor's learning disability register has an annual health check.

-An annual health check can help you stay well by talking to a doctor or nurse about your health and finding any problems early, so they can be sorted out.
+The annual health check lets you talk to a doctor or nurse about your health and spot any problems early.

 Becoming an adult